syncomm/dockerfiles/spotify/README.md

 Launch with [docker-spotify.sh](https://raw.githubusercontent.com/syncomm/dockerfiles/master/spotify/docker-spotify.sh)

-> Note: SELinux is problematic for containers that share X11 and
-> audio.
-For those who wish to keep SELinux enabled, please see
+> Note: For those who wish to keep SELinux enabled, please see
 > my [docker-spotify SELinux policy](https://github.com/syncomm/dockerfiles/tree/master/spotify/selinux).
 Hardware acceleration
-> is disabled, and for proper operation it shouldn't be re-enabled.
+> is disabled, and for proper operation it needs to remain
-> If you don't see images (cove art, etc.) on the very first run, you
+> this way.
+If you don't see images on the very first run, you
 > may need to restart spotify (once or twice) to enable them.

 ## Install: